-Name Dropping is a Q&A series that aims to elevate the stories of women leading in the tech space.
-The idea came from Angela DeFranco, a Director of Product at HubSpot, who said one way to be better allies is to name drop more women in discussions of achievement, inspiration, and disruptors in tech, instead of referencing, time and again, the same set of (often male) leaders.
+Name Dropping is a Q&A series that aims to elevate the stories of women and nonbinary people leading in the tech space.
+The idea came from Angela DeFranco, a Director of Product at HubSpot, who said one way to be better allies is to name drop more women and nonbinary people in discussions of achievement, inspiration, and disruptors in tech, instead of referencing, time and again, the same set of (often male) leaders.

 When did you realize you loved product management?

 I didn’t really know that product management was a thing until my role evolved into that sphere.
 As a student, though, I fell in love with stage management.
 I did a lot of theater in high school and college, and found that stage management was the right role for me out of all of the different pieces of theater that I tried: acting, costumes, props.
 Stage management was where my propensity for organizing and getting everything to happen efficiently and figuring out which steps needed to happen to get from point A to point B really shone through.
 I’ve since realized a lot of those same ingredients go into product management.
 It’s just that when I was graduating college in 2008, I didn’t know very many people going into this field.
 Certainly it’s more of a thing now.
 I joined a team at athenahealth at the time that was called Process Innovation.
 And we were essentially doing product management for some of the internal tools that our operations team was using.
 It just wasn’t called that until the org evolved over time.

 You have extensive experience working in the healthcare technology space, including your previous role as Senior Director of Product Management at PatientsLikeMe.
 What drew you to this field?

 I really just wanted to do work that helped people.
 I needed to make sure that the work that I was doing was with products, services, and solutions that really made a difference in people’s lives, whether it was a better patient experience or a better diagnostic tool.
 Mission-based work is really important to me.